uswds/uswds/README.md

 ## Using the Standards

-Here are a few different ways to use the Standards within your project.
+There are a few different ways to use the Standards within your project.
+Which one you choose depends on the needs of your project and how you are most comfortable working.

 ### Download